jaeyow/fullstack-developer/_posts/2023-01-14-mds-not-doing-erd-anymore.md

 ## Am I alone with this thinking?
 This exercise made me question if I'm a real developer at all?
 However, I know that I am not alone in this.
 Many, if not all of the developers I've worked with over the years would have the same experience as I have.

-## Why we are not using ER Diagram anymore
+## Why ER Diagrams are not so common anymore

-So what may be the reasons why we are not using ER diagrams to develop SQL databases as much as they used to?
+So what may be the reasons why we are not using ER diagrams to develop relational databases as much as they used to?
 Here are my thoughts:

 ### Agile development methodologies